Samba (bank)

-Samba Financial Group SJSC, formerly known as The Saudi American Bank, was a Saudi multinational banking firm based in Saudi Arabia.
+Samba Financial Group SJSC, formerly known as The Saudi American Bank, was a multinational banking firm based in Saudi Arabia.
 The combined institution had 66 branches in the Kingdom.

 Samba merged with NCB to form Saudi National Bank on 1 April 2021.

 History

-Samba, or The Saudi American Bank as it was once known, was established on 12 February 1980 with the takeover of Citibank branches in Jeddah and Riyadh under a Saudi requirement that forced all foreign banks to be at least 60% owned by Saudi nationals.
+Samba was established on 12 February 1980 with the takeover of Citibank branches in Jeddah and Riyadh under a Saudi requirement that forced all foreign banks to be at least 60% owned by Saudi nationals.
 Citigroup entered a Technical Management Agreement under which it agreed to manage the new bank.
 The former Prime Minister of Pakistan, Shaukat Aziz, was the Managing Director of the bank in the 1990s.

-First National City Bank (Citibank) opened its Jeddah branch in 1955, and its Riyadh branch in 1966.
-Citibank created SAMBA, in which it took a 40% share, to take over its branches in Saudi Arabia, under a Royal Decree on February 12, 1980.
-In 1985 SAMBA opened a branch in Istanbul that it closed after 1994, and at one point maintained a subsidiary in Geneva and a Representative office in Beirut.
-In the late 1980s, SAMBA opened a branch in London.
+Citibank opened its Jeddah branch in 1955, and its Riyadh branch in 1966.
+Citibank created Samba, in which it took a 40% share, to take over its branches in Saudi Arabia, under a Royal Decree on 12 February 1980.
+In 1985 Samba opened a branch in Istanbul that it closed after 1994, and at one point maintained a subsidiary in Geneva and a Representative office in Beirut.
+In the late 1980s, Samba opened a branch in London.

-Speed Cash Services: Samba Financial group is the first in the banking sector to have simplified the process of transferring money overseas just within hours, Mohd Akhter Alam (General Manager) was the pioneer for these services.

-In July 1999 SAMBA merged with United Saudi Bank through an Exchange of shares, to form one of the largest banks in the Middle East.
-Before the merger Citibank owned 30 percent of Samba, having sold a 10 percent tranche to two public agencies in 1991.
+In July 1999, Samba merged with United Saudi Bank to form one of the largest banks in the Middle East.
+Before the merger, Citibank owned 30 percent of Samba, having sold a 10 percent tranche to two public agencies in 1991.
 After the merger, Citibank was still the largest shareholder with 23 percent of the shares.
-Kingdom Holding Company (owned by Prince Al-Waleed bin Talal) also had a large share ownership deriving from his ownership in United Saudi Bank.
+Kingdom Holding Company (owned by Prince Al-Waleed bin Talal) also had a large share ownership, deriving from his ownership in United Saudi Bank.